Facing Unfair Suspension as a Cashier: How Can I Legally Challenge It?

 KK!HR

-In the narrated circumstances of the matter, stay on suspension is rather difficult.
-A stay is granted if the following three tests are all answered in your favour
+In the narrated circumstances of the matter, staying on suspension is rather difficult.
+A stay is granted if the following three tests are all answered in your favor:

-1. Prima facie case: The fact that the keys were with the Accountant would be a factor in your favour but the management would have their side of the story.
-The Rules providing for suspension is a major factor in favour of suspension.
+The fact that the keys were with the Accountant would be a factor in your favor, but the management would have their side of the story.
+The rules providing for suspension are a major factor in favor of suspension.

-2. Balance of convenience: The management has a better case here as they can stress on the contention that the presence of suspended employee at work place would vitiate the process and prejudicially affect the progress of inquiry .
+The management has a better case here as they can stress the contention that the presence of a suspended employee at the workplace would vitiate the process and prejudicially affect the progress of the inquiry.

 saiconsult

-However you can try certain departmental remedies as under before taking a considered decision to move High Court.
+However, you can try certain departmental remedies before deciding to move to the High Court:

-2) If he declines your application, you can appeal to the authority higher than him normally who acts appellate authority under the rules of discipline to review the decision made by the lower authority, no matter even if the rule are silent on this remedy.
+2) If your application is declined, you can appeal to the authority higher than him, who normally acts as the appellate authority under the rules of discipline, to review the decision made by the lower authority, even if the rules are silent on this remedy.

 gopinath varahamurthi

-This one statement 'the theft has happened in my ATM', clearly indicate that the responsibility and authority rest on you, what ever the happenings occur at the particular ATM.
-Unless you prove the happenings to show the theft was beyond your control, the suspension stands till investigations over.
-Prima facie you have to prove that the responsibilities do not fall over you and cover the theft in a way you were not responsible.
-So, examine your responsibilities in the matter and get clarity before representing the case in court.
+This statement, "the theft has happened in my ATM," clearly indicates that the responsibility and authority rest on you, regardless of the events that occur at the particular ATM.
+Unless you can prove that the theft was beyond your control, the suspension will remain in effect until investigations are concluded.
+Prima facie, you must demonstrate that the responsibilities do not fall on you and address the theft in a way that shows you were not responsible.
+Therefore, examine your responsibilities in the matter and gain clarity before representing the case in court.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute